Amblin': Steven Spielberg as writer and director

+No second film for Hoffman was ever made.
+Spielberg bought out the contract in 1977 for $30,000, but Hoffman claimed the buyout was invalid and sued Spielberg in 1995 for $33 million.
+The matter was settled out of court.

+Shooting

 Amblin started shooting on July 6, 1968, at Denis Hoffman's Cinefx soundstage.
 The filming commenced with a complicated tracking shot following a trail of matches leading to a bonfire shot in the studio in order that cinematographer Allen Daviau could control the lighting.
 After Cinefx and the filming of the final sequence outside Jack Palance's beach house in Malibu, the crew moved on to various desert locations around Pearblossom, California, for the remaining eight days of filming.
 On rough terrain and under a punishing 105-degree sun, many of Spielberg's unpaid crew left before the shoot was completed.
 Spielberg confessed to one crew member that he had vomited every day before he went to the set.
-Anne Spielberg (Steven's sister) who wrote Big also worked with him on this first effort which started his career and won him his contract at Universal.